Sleep tips for teenagers

 Exercising out in daylight will help to encourage healthy sleep patterns, too.

 Cut out the caffeine

-Suggest that your teenager drinks less caffeine – found in drinks such as cola, tea and coffee – particularly in the 4 hours before bed.
+Suggest that your teenager cuts out or drinks less caffeine – found in drinks such as cola, tea and coffee.

 Too much caffeine can stop them falling asleep and reduce the amount of deep sleep they have.

 Let teenagers know that eating too much, or too little, close to bedtime can lead to an overfull or empty stomach.
 This can be a cause of discomfort during the night and may prevent sleep.

 Have a good routine

 Encourage your teenager to get into a regular bedtime routine.
 Doing the same things in the same order an hour or so before bed can help them drift off to sleep.

 Create a sleep-friendly bedroom